 As the circumstances surrounding COVID-19 continue to evolve, PFSweb CEO Mike Willoughby has the following message for our employees, clients and shareholders.

 We are monitoring this situation by the hour.
 The health and safety of our amazing employees during these testing times is our top priority.
-Across all PFSweb organizations, including LiveArea and PFS, we have implemented new standard operating procedures (SOPs) that ensure we are doing our part to flatten the curve and avoid further spread of the virus.
+Across PFSweb, we have implemented new standard operating procedures (SOPs) that ensure we are doing our part to flatten the curve and avoid further spread of the virus.
 We are adjusting operations wherever necessary to ensure a safe environment for our staff across business functions.

 We could not be more proud of our resilient staff’s response during this time.

 We have established several new SOPs within our distribution facilities to ensure the safety of our staff working on the frontline, including:

 - Employees are NOT required to come into work at PFS.
 We have communicated to all employees that there are no attendance consequences if they are uncomfortable working in the facilities.

 - Employees are informed that if they are experiencing or have been exposed to anyone exhibiting signs of COVID-19, they should NOT come to work and they should seek immediate medical attention and/or testing and stay home until they receive a negative test result, self-quarantine for 14 days as recommended by the CDC and/or receive clearance from a medical professional.